lsst-sitcom/sitcomtn-025/index.rst

 faro is NOT itself a visualization tool, but rather generates scalar metric values that could be used as input to visualization tools.

+RubinTV
+'''''''

+The `Rubin TV image display service <https://roundtable.lsst.codes/rubintv>`_ is a collection of auto-generated webpages that displays the output (PNGs) of a series of manually deployed analysis scripts.
+It was relatively straightfoward to implement and has proved a useful tool during early AuxTel Commissioning.
+We expect it to continue to be useful as the framework recommended in this report is developed.
+It is not expected to be a long-term solution to the Rubin Visualization challenges as it does not fulfil a sufficient number of the necessary requirements.

 Available Computing Power
 ^^^^^^^^^^^^^^^^^^^^^^^^^